MessaoudZouikri/OpenAlexBiblio/docs/INDEX.md

 docs/
 ├── INDEX.md                           ← You are here!
 ├── getting-started/
-│   ├── QUICK_REFERENCE.md             Common questions and metrics reference
+│   ├── CLI_REFERENCE.md               All CLI flags for every script and agent │   ├── QUICK_REFERENCE.md             Common questions and metrics reference
 │   └── VISUALIZATION_GUIDE.md         How to create and interpret visualizations
 └── development/